aaronralls/aaronralls.github.io/_posts/2019-01-10-how-to-start-a-blog-for-free.md

 ### Setup the GitHub repository

-In this step you will copy a repository with the blog site code.
+In this step, you will copy a repository with the blog site code.
 This will allow you to change the settings and start your blog quickly.

 To get a working copy we are going to fork a repository I created that has the [blog][BlogRepository] code ready to go.